TempoControl: Temporal Attention Guidance for Text-to-Video Models: Supplementary Material for : Temporal Attention Guidance for Text-to-Video Models

-In two-object scenes, which require more aggressive guidance, we raise the learning rate to $0.001$ for improved convergence.
-For motion-centric prompts, we reduce the temporal alignment weight to $\lambda_1{=}0.3$ and relax the Pearson threshold to $\tau_{\text{corr}}{=}0.85$ to allow more flexible optimization.
+For two-object scenes, which demand stronger guidance, we increase the learning rate to $10^{-3}$ to improve convergence.
+For motion-centric prompts, we relax the Pearson threshold to $\tau_{\text{corr}}{=}0.85$ to enable more flexible optimization.